FreeClimbAPI/Java-Dequeue-Member-How-To-Guide/README.md

-# Java - Dequeue a Member Tutorial
+# Java - Dequeue a Member How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/dequeue-member-1#section-java).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/dequeue-member-1#section-java).
 Specifically, the project will:

 - Put incoming calls into a queue
 - Remove a call from a call queue and interact with the dequeue call